Budget for tourism ministry slashed by 19 pc; industry unhappy | Business

 With the coronavirus crisis bringing the tourism sector to its knees, the union budget has allocated a sum of Rs 63.65 crore for capacity building for service providers and Rs 138.65 crore for training and skill development.

+The budget has included the Development of Iconic Tourist Sites/ Destinations, a new central sector scheme, which has been framed for development of 19 identified iconic destinations in the country following a holistic approach involving infrastructure and skill development, use of technology, attracting private investment, branding and marketing.

-FAITH, the policy federation of all the national associations representing the complete tourism, travel and hospitality industry of India said that "lack of immediate direct support in budget has disappointed the Indian travel and tourism industry".
+FAITH, the policy federation of all the national associations representing the complete tourism, travel and hospitality industry of India, said "lack of immediate direct support in budget has disappointed the Indian travel and tourism industry".

 In a statement, Nakul Anand, Chairman-FAITH said there was a need of corpus of at least Rs 2,500 crore for global branding budget to enable sub branding of three tourism segments -- Indian MICE, Indian adventure, Indian Heritage under the Incredible India main brand to enhance each of these verticals' global outreach.